x75/x75.github.io/_posts/2022-09-19-books-new-breed-darling.md

 ### State of robotics

 Awesome stories, it was said.
-Let's start with some funny one that the book adds to a growing list of funny robot, AI & tech fails.
+Let's start with some funny ones that the book adds to a growing list of robot, AI & tech fails.

 > Our advancements in artificial intelligence, as amazing as they are, haven’t gotten anywhere near understanding how to create the adaptable, flexible general intelligence that a human, even a toddler, has.
 [1.
 Workers Trained and Engineered > p.
 14]

 #### Robot fails

-The vacuuming robot Roomba represents the most successful type of consumer robot to date with iRobot selling 20 million unit in 2018.
+The vacuuming robot Roomba represents the most successful type of consumer robot to date with iRobot selling 20 million units in 2018.
 These robots have real utility within a narrow scope.
 Early versions and apparently also more recent ones will fall down stairs.
 But hilariously they are also known to mindlessly distribute